apostrophecms/apostrophe-documentation/docs/modules/apostrophe-utils/index.md

 `ids` should be an array of mongodb IDs.
 The elements of the `items` array, which should be the result of a mongodb query, are returned in the order specified by `ids`.
-This is useful after performing an `$in` query with MongoDB (note that `$in` does NOT sort its results in the order given).
+This is useful after performing an `$in` query with MongoDB (note that `$in` does NOT sort its strings in the order given).

 Any IDs that do not actually exist for an item in the `items` array are not returned, and vice versa.
 You should not assume the result will have the same length as